ToothAndClaw/SlicerAuto3dgm.github.io/_pages/how-to-use.md

 <img src="https://media.giphy.com/media/cmNw3n0FZwobw0KPay/giphy.gif">

 ## 6. Output
-You can find the aligned pseudolandmarks (.fcsv files), aligned meshes (.ply files), rotation matrices (.csv files) and scaling information (.csv files) in the output folder you specified Step 2.
+The output of each phase (1 and 2) contains four components.

+* aligned (pseudo)landmarks (.fcsv files)
+* aligned meshes (.ply files)
+* rotation (.csv and .h5 files)
+* scale info (.csv and .h5 files)
+* registered landmarks in original subject space (OSS) (.fcsv files)

+Here are some examples on how to use the Auto3dgm output:

+1. Statistical shape analysis with Auto3dgm landmarks

+Use the **GPA** module in the **SlicerMorph** extension on aligned_landmarks or landmarks_OSS for computing mean shape and principal component analyis.
+Watch [this video](https://www.youtube.com/watch?v=FCeZ2J5Uvcw) to learn how to use the **GPA** module.

+2. Transformation

+Use the .h5 files in rotation and scale_info folders to transfrom between the original subject space and the aligned uniformized space.